BoldGrid/wordpress-tag-sync/README.md

 In order to commit the tag to WordPress you'll need to set 3 environment variables for the script.
 These values can be set within the Travis interface.
-Make sure to leave the password as a hidden to enable it as an encrypted variable.
+Make sure to leave the password as a hidden to enable it as an encrypted environment variable.

 Travis Output: